Wikia/sroka/README.md

 ### Rubicon credentials
 1. You should have your id, username and password from Rubicon
 2. Copy values to ```config.ini``` file in relevant fields

+### MySQL connection information

+1. In order to connect to a remote MySQL server, you need to provide the `host` and `port` values in the configuration.
+If it is accessible through a unix socket, you need to provide the path to this socket instead in the `unix_socket` configuration field.
+2. If the MySQL server is protected by user credentials, you need to provide the `user` and `password` values in the configuration.
+3. You can optionally specify the database to which you want to connect in the `database` configuration field.

 ## Common issues